3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ### Verification

 To verify whether platform really verifies signatures I tried to run unsigned loader/pre-loader and also ones signed with wrong keys.
+We can also check if Secure Boot is enabled by booting ramboot loader which contains TPL and `rk3568_ramboot_v1.08.bin` file.

 #### Generating ramboot loader